Routing

 ]);

-// Disable the main project's default routes without affecting application plugins
+// Disable main project default route, does not affect application plugins

 Route::disableDefaultRoute();

-// Disable the routes of the admin application of the main project, without affecting application plugins
+// Disable admin application route of main project, does not affect application plugins

 Route::disableDefaultRoute('', 'admin');